 There are minimal human studies, but animal studies show promise when evaluating the efficacy of saw palmetto in decreasing inflammation.

-A study in rats with enlarged prostates showed that saw palmetto oil reduced swelling and several other indicators of inflammation [15].
+A study by the NIH in rats with enlarged prostates showed that saw palmetto oil reduced swelling and several other indicators of inflammation [10].

 4. Female Health

-Women with polycystic ovary syndrome (PCOS) have high levels of testosterone, which can cause side effects, including irregular or heavy menstrual cycles, excessive body or facial hair, and acne [16].
+Women with polycystic ovary syndrome (PCOS) often have high testosterone levels, leading to issues like irregular or heavy periods, excessive body or facial hair, and acne.

 Side Effects

 Taking medications and natural supplements has a risk of side effects and saw palmetto is no different.
-Most users report that any side effects they experience are mild [18].
+Most of clients report that any side effects they experience are mild.

 They include: